aherbert/gdsc-smlm/README.md

 6. Build the code and package using Maven

         cd GDSC-SMLM
-        mvn -P dist package -DskipTests=true
+        mvn package -DskipTests=true

 	This will produce a gdsc_smlm-[VERSION].jar file in the target directory.
-	All dependencies are copied into the target/dist/lib directory.
+	All dependencies are copied into the target/dependencies directory.

 7. Copy the gdsc_smlm* jar into the plugins directory of ImageJ.